Greiye/Artheria/The Caernes March/The Caerne's March Novel Act 0.md

 I found her in the carnival last night.
 She was throwing fire daggers clear across the tent.
 Hit every mark AND made delicious barbeque.

 Some people just aren't blessed to realize their true potential by themselves.
 They need a little push from someone who cares.
-Maybe we all do.
+Maybe we all do."

 He folds the paper on the clipboard and begins to walk away.

-I appreciate what you said.
+"I appreciate what you said.
 Okay, I'll depend on you just a little bit.
-Let me get some sleep and think about that.
+Let me get some sleep and think about that."

 Have a good night Yarl.
 Get some sleep.